 Four components enable this capability.
 These are process, role, data/deliverable, and tool.
 Each component consists of a set of items.
-The full list of items per component, you can see in Figure 1.
+You can see the complete list of items per component in Figure 1.

 Figure 1: Data management framework components in detail.

 The logic behind this model is simple.
 Data governance roles are a deliverable of this capability.
 A process to design and implement roles produces this outcome.
 Particular data management professionals participate in this process.
-A tool such as a data governance application can assist in the design and maintenance of the roles’ description.
+A tool such as a data governance application can assist in designing and maintaining the roles’ descriptions.

-Now let us take a look at the general trends in data management framework maturity.
+Now let us look at the general trends in data management framework maturity.

 General trends in data governance maturity 2020

-In the previous article, we have seen the general changes in data management maturity.
+In the previous article, we saw general changes in data management maturity.
 The maturity of the data management framework has remained at the same level, as shown in Figure 2.